Filippos-Dakis/Wigner-Function-Quantum-Optics/ReadMe.md

 - CoherentBasis.m
 - FockBasis.m

 which define two types of classes.
-The first one, CoherentBasis.m , refers to Coherent states basis of Qunatum Harmonic Oscillator (QHO), while the second, FockBasis.m, refers to the number/Fock states of QHO.
+The first one, CoherentBasis.m , refers to Coherent states basis of the Qunatum Harmonic Oscillator (QHO), while the second, FockBasis.m, refers to the number/Fock states of the QHO.

 The file also includes four examples
 - CoherentBasis_Example_1.m